 “Holy--” Ash said, immediately stopping himself.
 “Why wasn't I told?
 Shouldn't it have been on the news?”

 “That's the thing,” Roderigo said, unfolding the knife.
-“See, 'man,' is putting it rather loosely, and when I say he killed her, that's not exactly the case.”
+“See, 'man,' is putting it rather loosely, and when I say he killed her, that's not exactly accurate.”

 Roderigo pressed the tip of the knife against his palm, and shoved it into the skin.
 Slowly the blade pushed through flesh and muscle, past bone, before finally erupting on the other end.
 Ash was too shocked to move--was Roderigo suicidal?
 Should he be calling 911?

-“When I say man, I mean he was one, once.
+“He was once--a man, I mean.
 But that was quite a long time ago.
 I guess 'demon' fits it better, although that's not quite right either.
-And while he did cause her death, and while he certainly intended for it to happen, he did not actually kill her.
+And while he did cause her death, and while he certainly intended for it to happen, he didn't actually kill her.
 His master did.”

 With that, he pulled the knife back out, and his hand contracted into a fist.
 Blood flowed from the wound for only a second.
 Ash could barely bring himself to speak.
 “Rod, you're scaring me.
 Put the knife down....”